Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Experimental setup

 \subsection{Light yield estimation}

-Attempts to use WLS fibers in combination with liquid scintillators were already made before.
-The description of a similar setup to ours can be found in \cite{McKinsey}.

-To predict the light yield we have to make some reasonable assumptions and use estimates when measurements are not available.
+Our light yield prediction is based on assumptions and estimates when measurements are not available.
 One important assumption we make is that the light inside our LAr volume is distributed uniformly across the fibers.
 In this case the light collected at the end of the fiber will be:

 where $I_{0}$ is the light intensity absorbed in the fiber, $\lambda$ is the attenuation length and L is the length of the fiber.

 Another important property of the setup is that the fibers are inside an optical cavity and the light that is not absorbed in the fiber will be reflected back and forth many times.
 The intensity that is finally absorbed in the fiber will be proportional to $\frac{S}{1-(1-S)R}$, where $S$ is the ratio of the fiber surface to the reflector surface and $R$=0.95 is the reflectivity of the VM2000 foil taken from \cite{vm2000}.